For most self-employed contractors and freelancers, the end of the financial year can be a stressful and confusing time.

 If the KiwiSaver Government Contribution is a kind of retirement nest-egg, then getting your expenses in order is more of a boost (both mentally and financially) against the other obstacles at the end of the financial year.

-Throughout the year, you might have accumulated handfuls of expenses, all related to your line of work, on which you can claim the tax back.
-Claiming expenses will reduce the amount of tax you’ll have to pay.
+Throughout the year, you might have accumulated handfuls of expenses, all related to your line of work, which you can use to claim the tax back.
+Any expenses you claim will reduce the amount of tax you’ll have to pay.
 If you’re a Hnry customer, you can find out more about what can be claimed as a business expense here.

-Whether or not you have a casual filing space for your expense receipts, like a shoebox or a drawer at home (or if they’re randomly strewn throughout your house), getting your expenses in order can be a real pain.
+Getting your expenses in order can be a real pain, especially if you have a “casual” filing space for your expense receipts, like a shoebox or a drawer at home - or if they’re randomly strewn throughout your house!

 Tax agents and accountants will know exactly what can be claimed, but the process will likely involve them sorting through the receipts that you’ve been accumulating in a shoebox all year.
 And unless you have a fixed price agreement with them, you’ll likely be paying your accountant extra time for every receipt they have to review – some of which might go back as far as April 1, and some might not even be claimable (so, in essence, you’ve paid your accountant for no additional tax relief).

 If you use some kind of software to log your expenses, it’s important to keep this all up-to-date before March 31st.
-One of the major IRD rules to follow is to keep all expense receipts for seven years, in the event that they come knocking for an audit.
+Then you have to work out how you’re going to store the receipts long-term; one of the major IRD rules to follow is to keep all expense receipts for seven years, in the event that they come knocking for an audit.

 Why Claim Expenses?

 Claiming expenses reduces the amount of income upon which you are required to pay Income Tax.
-Keep in mind, however: claiming a business expense does not entitle you to reimbursement from IRD.
+Keep in mind, however, that claiming a business expense does not entitle you to reimbursement from IRD.
 The way expenses actually work is something as follows:

 - Say you earned $50,000 over the course of a financial year.
 If you had absolutely no business expenses, your income tax rate would be roughly 16%.